 3. Try to provide value to the new connection as soon as possible.

-How often have you had the experience of Linking-in with someone, only to have them fade from memory days, or maybe even only hours, later?
+How often have you had the experience of Linking-in with someone, only to have them fade from memory in no time flat?
 For all intents and purposes, you and the other individual are just taking up space on your respective rosters of names and titles.

 To rise above that tendency, see what you can to serve the new connection.
 Maybe it’s a story that relates to their field, or a mutual connection that you can edify in a brief note, in such a way that it might spark a dialogue that leads to something mutually productive.